Get an ERC Loan Advance on Your Employee Retention Tax Credit Payment

 In 2020, the credit was equal to 50% of up to $10,000 in wages paid per employee for all qualifying quarters between March 13, 2020, and the end of the year.
 A qualifying quarter is when there was a decline in gross receipts by 50% or greater during the same quarter in 2019.
 Total credits could not exceed $10,000 per employee annually.

 The IRS applied the credit to the employer portion of the employee’s social security tax, which was fully refundable.
+New laws also allow for claiming nonrefundable components of the ERC against Medicare taxes for wages paid after a specific date.
 The credit served as an overpayment and was refunded after subtracting the employer’s share of those taxes.

 Who is eligible for an Employee Retention Credit?